Puara/puara-arduino/README.md

-# Puara Module Examples for Arduino
+# Puara Module for Arduino

----

-**Société des Arts Technologiques (SAT)**
-**Input Devices and Music Interaction Laboratory (IDMIL)**

----

-This repository contains several Arduino templates to be used as a base to create devices that can be controlled over the network.

----
+## Dependencies

+ ⚠️ Download [Arduino 2.0 IDE](https://www.arduino.cc/en/software/) for build/upload of program.

+ ⚠️ Install [Arduino-LittleFS-Upload](https://github.com/earlephilhower/arduino-littlefs-upload) for filesystem uploading.

+ ⚠️ ESP32 board library : Open **Boards Manager** icon in Arduino 2.0 IDE, type **esp32** in the Boars Manager **search bar** and install *esp32* by *Espressif Systems*.

+ ⚠️ Partition size options : Select any options that offer minimal partition before building program.
+These options vary depending on board capabilities and can be found here : `/Tools/Partition Scheme/`.
+A common option is `Minimal SPIFFS` such as  : `/Tools/Partition Scheme/Minimal SPIFFS`.
+ Warning, some boards simply do not have such options.

-## Overview
+## How to Use

-Puara Module facilitates embedded system development by providing a set of pre-defined modules that manage filesystem, web server, and network connections so users can focus on prototyping the rest of their system.

-### Why Use This?

-This project is designed for artists and creators interested in:
-- Developing distributed systems
-- Creating interactive installations
-- Building network-based projects
-- Innovating digital instruments
-- Designing new forms of creative interfaces

----
+1. **Install Arduino 2.0 IDE**

+2. **Dowload the `puara-module` library from library manager**

+3. **Open a puara template in Arduino IDE**: Open Arduino IDE, go to File/Examples/puara-module/ and select the template of your choice.

+4. **Configure the board**: Ensure the `board` and `port` variables in the IDE match your board.

+5. **Edit partition scheme** : Allow more space for your programs.
+Go to :
+- Tools/Partition Scheme/
+Select `Minimal Spiffs` or similar option.
+Different boards have different possibilities but generally the `Minimal Spiffs:...` option should be present.

+6. **Edit the template**: You are now ready to edit the template according to your board/needs.

+7. **Edit the filesystem**: To modify network configurations, add or modify the available variables in the settings, got to :
+- `Sketch/Show Sketch Folder` which will open your local project folder
+- Enter `data/` folder:
+  - Modify network name (SSID) and password (PSK) configurations in config.json;
+  - Modify/Add variables in settings.json;
+  - Save your modifications.

+8. **Build and upload the filesystem and firmware**: Once ready, you can:
+- Use Arduino IDE to build and upload the firmware to your board.
+- Use [Arduino-LittleFS-Upload](https://github.com/earlephilhower/arduino-littlefs-upload) for the filesystem uploading:
+`[Ctrl]` + `[Shift]` + `[P]`, then "`Upload LittleFS to Pico/ESP8266/ESP32`".

+On macOS, press `[⌘]` + `[Shift]` + `[P]` to open the Command Palette in the Arduino IDE, then "`Upload LittleFS to Pico/ESP8266/ESP32`".

+9. **Test your IoT device and validate communication between systems**: At this point your board should either connect to your specified network if it can find it.
+In either case, if it does or doesn't connect, your board will create an Access Point you can connect to directly.
+Use the board's IP address to communicate with it when needed.
+More details below.

 ## How It Works

+ ⚠️ **Note:** Every template related to Puara Module has a different set of options but they all generally respect the following explanation.

+> ##### **Important detail for users**
+> Most Arduino or embedded projects only upload the **code** that runs on the device.
+However, in this project, the device also needs a **filesystem** to store important data, such as configuration files, templates, or other resources that the code relies on.
+These two parts—**code** and **filesystem**—serve different purposes and must be built and uploaded separately.
+> The **executable code** tells the device what to do, includes the logic, instructions, and behavior of the device such as how to read a sensor, process data, or send information over Wi-Fi.
+> The **filesystem** is like a "hard drive" for the device, where additional files are stored and can include configuration files, templates, or other resources that the code needs to function properly.
+In our approach, the filesystem stores a JSON file with user settings for the network configurations and some global variables that can be modified through the browser without needing to reflash the whole system.
+>

+ The following sections are detailed more thoroughly in the [Puara Module](https://github.com/Puara/puara-module) doumentation.

+### Connecting to WiFi

 When initiating the program, the module manager will try to connect to the WiFi Network (SSID) defined in `config.json`.

-If you want the board to connect to a specific WiFi network, modify the `wifiSSID` and `wifiPSK` values in `config.json` with your network name and password respectively and then build/upload the filesystem.
+To connect to a specific WiFi network:
+- modify the `wifiSSID` and `wifiPSK` values in `config.json` with your network name and password
+- build/upload the filesystem.

-After the board connects to an external SSID, it will also create its own WiFi Access Point **(STA-AP mode)**.
+After connecting to an external SSID:
+- The board will create its own WiFi Access Point **(STA-AP mode)**.

-If the process cannot connect to a valid SSID, it will still create its own WiFi Access Point **(AP mode)** to which users may connect and communicate with the board.
+If the board cannot connect to a valid SSID:
+- It will still create its own WiFi Access Point **(AP mode)** for user connection

-User may modify/add custom values in `settings.json` and access them in their program at any moment by using the **puara.getVarText("name")** and/or **puara.getVarNumber("name")** for text or number fields respectively; make sure to respect the JSON *name/value* pairing.
+### Modifying Settings

+Users can :
+- Modify/add custom values in `settings.json`
+- Access these values in their program by using:
+  - `puara.getVarText("name")` for text fields.
+  - `puara.getVarNumber("name")` for number fields.
-User may modify said values via the web server settings page and the defined values will persist even after shutting down/rebooting the system.
+- Modify values via the web server settings page, with changes persisting after reboot.

-This is very useful if you wish to have easily configurable variables without having to rebuild/reflash your entire system.
+### Accessing the Web Server

-To access the web server, connect to the same network/SSID as the board is connected to, or connect to the board's WiFi access point, and enter the board's IP address in any web browser.
+To access the web server:
+- Connect to the same network/SSID as the board or connect to the board's WiFi access point.
+- Enter the board's IP address in any web browser.

-User may also type the network name followed by `.local` in the browser's address bar.
+- Alternatively, type the network name followed by `.local` in the browser's address bar.
 Default network name is `device`_`id` (see `config.json file`) : **Puara_001**.
 Hence type `puara_001.local` in the browser's address bar to access web server pages.

-## Dependencies

- ⚠️ These Arduino examples are developed for Arduino IDE 2.0.
-You may build and upload code using Arduino utilities however the filesystem must be uploaded using the Arduino IDE extension [Arduino-LittleFS-Upload](https://github.com/earlephilhower/arduino-littlefs-upload).
- ⚠️ User must absolutely select any options that offer minimal filesystem size before buidling program.
-These options vary depending on board and can be found here : `/Tools/Partition Scheme/`.
-A common option is `Minimal SPIFFS` such as  : `/Tools/Partition Scheme/Minimal SPIFFS`.
+---

+For more detailed documentation, please refer to the mdBook in the puara-module's github repository.

+---

 ## Examples

-This repository includes five Arduino example sketches that demonstrate different use cases and functionalities.
+The [puara-arduino](https://github.com/Puara/puara-arduino) repository includes five Arduino sketches that demonstrate different use cases and functionalities.
 All examples are identical to the PlatformIO templates available in [puara-module-templates](https://github.com/Puara/puara-module-templates).

 Each example includes a `data/` folder containing configuration files (`config.json`, `settings.json`) and web interface files (HTML and CSS).

-**After building and uploading the firmware to your board, you must also upload the filesystem** using the [arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload):
+ ⚠️ **After building and uploading the firmware to your board, you must also upload the filesystem**.

-1. Make sure the arduino-littlefs-upload tool is [installed](https://github.com/earlephilhower/arduino-littlefs-upload?tab=readme-ov-file#installation)
-2. Press **[Ctrl] + [Shift] + [P]** (Windows/Linux) or **[⌘] + [Shift] + [P]** (macOS) to open the Command Palette in the Arduino IDE
-3. Select **"Upload LittleFS to Pico/ESP8266/ESP32"**

----

 ### 1. Basic Example